 When the extra bony growth gets large enough, it can put pressure on nerves, joints, or blood vessels.
 This is where it becomes problematic.
 As then these structures are unable to work as they should and start producing extra inflammation.
 If your compressing blood vessels or nerves then they can lead to not getting adequate blood supply, tingling, pins and needles, and muscle weakness.

 How To Stop Arthritis.

-To stop arthritis spreading, first move well, then move often.
+To stop arthritis from spreading, first, move well, then move often.
 Like we mentioned earlier arthritis kicks in when bones and joints don’t feel adequately supported.
-They then take things into their own hands and tries to stabilize the joint as quickly and energy-efficient as possible.
+They then take things into their own hands and try to stabilize the joint as quickly and energy-efficient as possible.
 If you are stronger and have better biomechanical alignment then the bones don’t have to work as hard.
 This also allows your muscles to work more efficiently and give the joints the stability they crave.

 This is why it is not only important to exercise but exercise properly.
 Train our body on how you would like it to move.
 By training your body how you would like it to move, you are in control of where your body lays down that extra tissue.
 This is what you want to do as it will lead to a whole heap fewer problems later on.